 Long Beach, California

 Q. Will any or all of the suggestions work to "fix" my gold shower.
 What will work best?
 Anyone done this?Elizabeth Lien

 October 21, 2009

-Hi, Elizabeth.
+A. Hi, Elizabeth.
 Odds are strong that your gold colored shower is anodized aluminum.
 It can't be darkened like brass.
-Rather, you can prime it with an aluminum primer then paint it with any outdoor paint made for metal.
+Rather, you can prime it with an aluminum primer [linked by editor to product info at Amazon] then paint it with any outdoor paint made for metal.
 I have heard of people painting with a copper colored paint, then topping it with a brown paint, and thinning the brown paint at the edges before it dries to give that relieved look of oil rubbed bronze.
 Good luck.